kaylajanos/STT4870/Git/GitOne.md

 ```

 ```
-On branch master
+# On branch master
-Your branch is ahead of 'origin/master' by 3 commits.
-  (use "git push" to publish your local commits)

-nothing to commit, working directory clean
+nothing to commit (working directory clean)
 ```

 Push changes to the remote repository.